ug1y/blockchain_papers/README.md

 [S&P '14] [Permacoin: Repurposing Bitcoin Work for Data Preservation](Consensus/2014_Permacoin_Repurposing_Bitcoin_Work_for_Data_Preservation.pdf).
 Miller A, Juels A, Shi E, Parno B, Katz J.
 >Note: The authors modified Bitcoin by repurposing mining resources from electric power to distributed storage of archival data.
 The scheme designs an alternative block header based on Proofs-of-Retrievability (PORs), which means that miners should work for generating valid PORs to get block reward.
 Successfully minting money with this SOP requires local, random access to a copy of a file.

+[SOSP '17] [Algorand Scaling Byzantine Agreements for Cryptocurrencies](Consensus/2017_Algorand_Scaling_Byzantine_Agreements_for_Cryptocurrencies.pdf).
+Gilad Y, Hemo R, Micali S, Vlachos G, Zeldovich N.
+>Note: This paper proposes Algorand, a new cryptocurrency with high performance in transaction confirmation.
+It uses a novel mechanism (sortition) based on Verifiable Random Functions (VRF) to scale the consensus to many users, which are selected to participate in a new Byzantine Agreement (BA) protocol to reach consensus.
+The sortition algorithm can adjust the size of the selected set by parameters.

 ## Scalability
 [CCS '16] [A Secure Sharding Protocol For Open Blockchains](Scalability/2016_A_Secure_Sharding_Protocol_For_Open_Blockchains.pdf).
 Luu L, Narayanan V, Zheng C, Baweja K, Gilbert S, Saxena P.
 >Note: This paper proposed a new distributed agreement protocol for permission-less blockchains called ELASTICO.
 It uniformly partitions the mining network into smaller committees, each of which processes a disjoint set of transactions (or “shards”).
 The sharding protocol assigns each identity to an s-bit committee, where each miner gets its own identity by computing a POW-like solution.